Coderline-32/Alx_DjangoLearnLab/LibraryProject/README.md

 ## ✅ Task Objective

-Set up a basic Django project and understand the default project structure.
+Set up a basic Django project and understand the default project structure..

 ---